Basicprogrammer10/connorcode-writing/minecraft/a-new-utility-mod.md

 Lots of utility mods have fancy GUIs, but for this one I just wanted something simple.

 What I eventually got was a screen with different categories (Interface, Rendering, Misc, Hud and Meta).
-And rows of module buttons for easy one.
+And rows of module buttons for each one.

 ![Mod Interface](../assets/minecraft/a-new-utility-mod/interface.png)